videowhisper/HTML5-Videochat-PHP/README.md

 This is a simple setup showcasing easy app deployment and integration with other PHP scripts.
 For a quick setup, see [VideoWhisper Turnkey Stream Hosting Plans](https://webrtchost.com/hosting-plans/) that include requirements for all features and free installation.

-For assistance and clarifications, [Contact VideoWhisper](https://videowhisper.com/tickets_submit.php).
+For assistance and clarifications, [Contact VideoWhisper Support](https://videowhisper.com/tickets_submit.php).

 For a more advanced setup, see this turnkey site solution based on WP: